 It is possible to make this a day trip from Quito.
 Nonetheless, we highly recommend staying the night.

-When we have stayed in the past, the campsite was rarely used by others.
+When we stayed in the past, others rarely used the campsite.
 That meant the park grounds were quieter in the early mornings and the late afternoons.
-If camping is still available, you’ll have opportunities to see more wildlife and to hike the trails practically alone with an overnight stay.
+You’ll have opportunities to see more wildlife and hike the trails practically alone with an overnight stay.

-The old campground included showers, a bathroom, and even a large swimming pool where swallows hunted in the early evening.
-As darkness fell, bats swooped into hunt insects in the same spot!
+The campground included showers, a bathroom, and a large swimming pool where swallows hunted in the early evening.
+As darkness fell, bats swooped to hunt insects in the same spot!

 Campfires were allowed as were camping stoves.
 If you decide to give it a go, be sure to bring all of your own supplies.
 The store/restaurant had inconsistent hours.
 It was more likely to be open on weekends rather than weekdays and I am sure that has not changed.